 Who Should Be Registered as Self-Employed?

 The rules in Spain regarding autonomo status are strict.
-Regardless of whether your earnings are casual and small scale – such as selling on eBay, selling at craft markets, running a Tupperware party, selling make up, or if you do occasional after dinner speaking – you do have to register.
+Regardless of whether your earnings are casual and small-scale – such as selling on eBay, selling at craft markets, running a Tupperware party, selling makeup, or if you do occasional after-dinner speaking – you do have to register.

-Bar-owners, people working as IT or Engineering consultants, English teachers or anyone running their own small business that invoices clients or customers are all responsible for registering themselves as autonomo.
+Bar owners, people working as IT or Engineering consultants, English teachers or anyone running their own small business that invoices clients or customers are all responsible for registering themselves as autonomo.

 Where your earnings are more sporadic and you are not actually earning a proper living then there are some exemptions.

-For a partnership of more than one individual the alternative is a "CB" or "Comunidad de Bienes" which is similar legally to autonomo.
+For a partnership of more than one individual, the alternative is a ‘CB’ or ‘Comunidad de Bienes’ which is similar legally to autónomo.
 The CB is not a legal entity separate from the participants so both or all of the owners will be fully liable for any debts.

 Your Classification as an Autonomo

 For those who are running commercial and trading businesses, they are known as Autonomo Empresarial.
-Professionals or freelancers are known as Autonomo Profesional.
+Professionals or freelancers are known as 'Autonomo Profesional'.
 There are then sub-classifications within these two broad categories depending on the line of business you are in, or your professional activity.

-Because people are reluctant to register, it means many tend to only accept cash in hand payments.
-The disadvantage of taking cash in hand payments is that you cannot then declare the income for tax purposes on your annual tax return.
+Because people are reluctant to register, it means many tend to only accept cash-in-hand payments.
+The disadvantage of taking cash-in-hand payments is that you cannot then declare the income for tax purposes on your annual tax return.
 This also means you are unable to issue an invoice to your customer for services you have provided and they cannot then deduct the expense from their taxes themselves.

-How to Register
+How to Register as Autonomo in Spain

-There are two parts of the process to register as an autonomo.
-Firstly, you register with the tax office (Agencia Tributaria or Hacienda) and secondly, you join the autonomo social security system (Regimen Especial de Trabajadores Autonomos or RETA).
+There are two parts of the process of registering as an autonomo in Spain.
+Firstly, you register with the tax office (Agencia Tributaria or Hacienda).
+To do this you must register yourself within the Census of Liable Taxpayers by completing Form 030.

-The form should be accompanied by proof of identity, usually your passport and you will need to provide your NIE number.
+The form should be accompanied by proof of identity, usually, your passport and you will need to provide your NIE number.

-Alternatively you can ask an accountant or gestor to collect all of the relevant information and they will go with you to register at the tax office.
+Alternatively, you can ask an accountant or gestor to collect all of the relevant information and they will go with you to register at the tax office.

 Social Security Contributions

 Once you are registered for the purposes of tax and VAT, you need to register for social security purposes.
 The Spanish Social Security system is very much like the National Insurance system in the UK.

 You will need to fill in another form acknowledging your autonomo classification.
 This is because different categories of employment trigger different social security payments, so if your work is deemed to be dangerous, then you will pay more in contributions.

-Any business with employees is usually not permitted to operate from a residential apartment block, although some office based employers such as lawyers and accountants may have offices on the first floor of a residential building, but no higher.
+Any business with employees is usually not permitted to operate from a residential apartment block, although some office-based employers such as lawyers and accountants may have offices on the first floor of a residential building, but no higher.
 Always take advice if you are uncertain.

-Other Obligations for Autonomos
+Other Obligations for Autonomo's

 You will be legally obliged as an autonomo to

 Many people decide to employ an accountant to do their accounts for them.
-As a guide, an accountant in Spain will usually charge around 60 Euro's per month to do this on a retainer basis.
+As a guide, an accountant in Spain will usually charge around 60 Euros per month to do this on a retainer basis.
 Their service will usually involve submitting quarterly and yearly tax and IVA returns on your behalf.

-You can read more about filing your tax returns here http://www.healthplanspain.com/blog/expat-tips/306-how-to-file-an-income-tax-return-in-spain.html
+You can read more about filing your tax returns here https://www.healthplanspain.com/blog/expat-tips/306-how-to-file-an-income-tax-return-in-spain.html

 De-registering or Winding up Your Business